seanbaxter/DirectXShaderCompiler/docs/ProgrammersManual.rst

 same context.

-In practice, very few places in the API require the explicit specification of a ``LLVMContext``, other than the ``Type`` creation/lookup APIs.
+In practice, very few places in the API require the explicit specification of a ``LLVM37Context``, other than the ``Type`` creation/lookup APIs.
 Because every ``Type`` carries a reference to its owning context, most other entities can determine what context they belong to by looking at their own ``Type``.
-If you are adding new entities to LLVM IR, please try to maintain this interface design.
+If you are adding new entities to LLVM37 IR, please try to maintain this interface design.

-For clients that do *not* require the benefits of isolation, LLVM provides a convenience API ``getGlobalContext()``.
-This returns a global, lazily initialized ``LLVMContext`` that may be used in situations where isolation is not a concern.
+For clients that do *not* require the benefits of isolation, LLVM37 provides a convenience API ``getGlobalContext()``.
+This returns a global, lazily initialized ``LLVM37Context`` that may be used in situations where isolation is not a concern.

 .. _jitthreading: